Elizabeth A. Kraengel

 - Achieved significant settlement for client in personal injury lawsuit against Niagara Frontier Transportation Association resulting from a car/bus collision

-Elizabeth is the Immediate Past President of the Women’s Bar Association of the State of New York (WBASNY) Western New York Chapter, and has served on the organization’s board of directors at the state and local levels since 2009.
-She is co-chair of WBASNY’s Equal Opportunity in the Profession Committee, and chairs WBASNY WNY’s Nominations Committee.
+Elizabeth is a past president of the Women’s Bar Association of the State of New York (WBASNY) Western New York Chapter, and has served on the organization’s board of directors at the state and local levels since 2009.
+She is co-chair of WBASNY’s Equal Opportunity in the Profession Committee.

-She serves on the board of directors for the University at Buffalo Law School Alumni Association.
+In 2018, she was elected to a three-year term as a director on the board of the Bar Association of Erie County.
+She is a vice president of the University at Buffalo Law School Alumni Association.
 Elizabeth also serves on the Women in Construction Committee of the Construction Exchange of Buffalo and WNY.
 She has volunteered for the Erie County Volunteer Lawyers Project and has served as an attorney adviser for the Bar Association of Erie County’s High School Mock Trial Tournament.

 Elizabeth is an adjunct professor at the Law School where she teaches New York Practice to upper class law students.
 She has presented at continuing legal education seminars on topics including The Policyholder’s Perspective: Coverage, Claims and Litigation and Demonstrating How Evidence Falls Under Hearsay Exceptions.
 In addition, she has presented at construction industry seminars on topics including Legal Issues on Construction Projects and The Nuts & Bolts of Your Construction Contract.
 She is a faculty member of the National Business Institute.

 Outside of the legal profession, Elizabeth is a proud supporter of The Ride for Roswell, where she is a member of the Extra Mile Club and has served in a number of ride related roles over the last thirteen years, including committee member, ambassador, riding marshal and team captain.